aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 Arista best practices are utilised, simplifying configuration of several global and interface-specific PTP settings:

-- PTP can be enabled on:
+- PTP can be enabled on various levels of the AVD configuration:
   - fabric level
   - per node_group
   - per node

--  Only when explicitly enabled, the global PTP settings will take effect:
+- Only when explicitly enabled, will the following global PTP settings take effect:
   - PTP mode boundary is used by default.
-  - You can specify one of three different PTP profiles:
+  - One of three different PTP profiles can be used:
     - AES67
     - SMPTE2059-2
     - AES67-R16-2016 (used by default if no profile is specified)

-        The profile will apply PTP parameters for all relevant interfaces which are:
+        The profile will apply PTP parameters for the following interfaces:
-        - All links between leaf and spine switches
+        - All interfaces between leaf and spine switches
-        - Individual PTP-enabled links for connected endpoints
+        - Individual PTP-enabled interfaces for connected endpoints

+- Defaults used when PTP is enabled:
-  - By default all links between leaf and spine switches participates in the Best Master Clock Algorithm (BMCA).
+  - All interfaces between leaf and spine switches participate in the Best Master Clock Algorithm (BMCA).
-  - By default all interfaces used for endpoints use `ptp role master`, unless you specify that they should also participate in the BMCA.
+  - All interfaces used for endpoints with ptp specifically enabled use `ptp role master`.
-  - PTP Priorities are automatically set based on the node_type and switch_id.
+  - PTP priority 1 and priority 2 are automatically set based on the node_type and switch_id.
-  - PTP Clock Identity is automatically set based on a prefix (00:00:00 by default) + PTP priority1 and PTP priority2.
+  - PTP Clock Identity is automatically set based on a prefix (00:00:00 by default) + PTP priority 1 and switch_id.

 ## Enabling PTP

-PTP must be specifically enabled on one of the following:
+PTP must be specifically enabled:
-- fabric level, for example FABRIC.yml
+- on the fabric level, for example FABRIC.yml
   ```yml
   ptp:
     enabled: true